hyper-neutrino/anyfix/README.md

 Codeblocks do not need the trailing '»'; that's only required for if `code` contains more than one token.

 ## commands
+`¥`: Convert the top of the stack to a string, with a specified number of digits of precision
 `©`: Copy top of stack to register
 `¬`: Logical inverse
 `®`: Push register